dib-lab/dibsi/index.md

 Workshops will be approximately $350/wk to attend, plus room/board if you are staying on campus.

+### Are you an undergraduate interested in a summer research experience?

+We are launching a summer research program for students from groups historically underrepresented in biology.
+Summer interns will particpate in DRBSRI and an 8-10 week mentored research project in data biology (i.e. metagenomics, transcriptomics, etc.).
+More info [here](DIBSRP.html); if you have questions send us an e-mail at [dibsrp@gmail.com](mailto:dibsrp@gmail.com).

 ### Are you interested in joining us as an instructor or a TA?

 We are looking for people who want to be involved -- see our